thirumurthis/projects/go-operator/go_operator_blog.md

 ```

-- Once application is up, with the nginx pod we can hit the endpoint and below is the output
+- Once application is up, with the nginx pod we can hit the endpoint and the repsonce will look like in below snapshot
 ![image](https://github.com/thirumurthis/projects/assets/6425536/c0658ac8-04b2-46b2-be79-d334b35cb03a)

-- The CRD generated is
+- The CRD generated in the operator project looks like below

 ```yaml
 ---